LexCC/swift-learning/README.md

    + Leverage memcached caching token, account and container data.
  + Account server: Provide tenant service, isolate by metadata.
  + Container server: Similar to folder, multiple files be stored in it.
- + Object server: Similar to files, object data would be stored in the nodes' file system.
+ + Object (File+Metadata) server: Similar to files, object data would be stored in the nodes' file system.
  + Consistency server: Consist of
    + Replicators:
      + Replicate objects and make a system in a consistent state